uishalcinha/django/README.md

 # Django CRUD Project

 This is a simple Django web application that allows users to perform CRUD (Create, Read, Update, Delete) operations on data stored in a database.
-The application includes basic authentication and authorization features, as well as pagination and searching.
+The application includes basic authentication and authorization features, as well as pagination .

 ## Getting Started